nikoheikkila/nikoheikkila.fi/content/blog/clean-frontend-architecture-with-sveltekit/discovering-the-use-cases.md

 The essence of software lies in the problems it helps us to solve.
 Software that doesn't offer a solution to the problem is only code for the joy of coding.
 What helps us to solve problems, then?
 Modelling the problem domain and formulating use cases from it.

-Use-case-driven development extends test-driven development and is crucial to **Hexagonal** and **Clean Architecture** patterns.
+Use-case-driven development extends **test-driven development** (TDD) and is crucial to **Hexagonal** and **Clean Architecture** patterns.
 We define the application's behaviour as one or more use cases, define formal acceptance tests for them, and fix the system until the tests are satisfied.

 This involves testing the use cases rather than the implementation details.
 Let your tests traverse your design and invoke anything they need once the correct behaviour is verified.
 Writing tests on higher behavioural levels also helps the stakeholders to understand the tests.
 You especially want stakeholders to understand the importance of your tests, or how else can you sell the effort to write those?